How do I compose my individual study path?

 Study progress

-You have to pass a certain percentage of the total number of credits you take.
+At VUB different study progress rules apply.
 Attention, when you enroll for 2 programmes (ex.
 Bachelor's and Master's), the rules apply to each programme separately.

 Before you get started on composing your individual study path, it is important to download your transcript of records with proclamation code in the Student Selfservice.
 After all, your proclamation code is a big indicator of how to continue your studies.
+When you have binding conditions or did not pass your threshold, then that is the most important factor to take into account when composing your study path.

 Everything on the study progress